 Day 9 Sabbath

-On Saturday night before the Sabbath I went to the grocery store.
+On Saturday night, before the Sabbath, I went to the grocery store.
 I went home with two grocery bags that probably weighed 20 lbs.
-Yesterday, I rested and ate and almost finished all of the 20 lbs.
-I think I might have had a calorie positive day yesterday 🙂 TO BE 10 AGAIN Day 10: … Continue reading Day 9 Sabbath
+Yesterday, I rested and ate, and I almost finished all of the 20 lbs.
+I think I might have had a calorie-positive day yesterday 🙂 Day 10: Lillooet to Ashcroft.
+70 … Continue reading Day 9 Sabbath